Getting ready to take your driver’s test can be quite the milestone.

 Non-Commercial and Commercial Tests

-They check basic driving skills like:
+They focus on basic driving skills like:

 - Parallel parking